jfreeze/gce-freebsd/README.md

 I prefer a customized a network so I don't have unused firewall rules in it and I like GCE's target tags that allow firewall rules to be applied to selected machines only.
 For this reason, I delete the default network and firewall rules on new projects.
+Notice that the examples shown here are for the GCE project named <code>elixirconf</code>.
+You will need to change <code>elixirconf</code> to the name of your project.

     # delete default firewall rules
     ./gcloud-compute-firewall-rules-delete.sh elixirconf

     # delete default network
     gcloud compute networks delete "default" \
       --project elixirconf

-Create a Network
+## Create a Network

+Next, create a network.
+I used the name <code>elixirconf-net</code>.

     ./gcloud-compute-network-create.sh elixirconf elixirconf-net

-Create firewall rules
+## Create firewall rules

+The <code>gcloud-compute-firewall-rules-create.sh</code> script creates firewall rules for private cloud access, http, https, ping and ssh.

     ./gcloud-compute-firewall-rules-create.sh elixirconf elixirconf-net

-Create a Server
+## Create a Server
+The <code>gcloud-compute-instance-create.sh</code> script creates a FreeBSD 11.0-RELEASE machine with the smallest configuration of CPU and RAM possible.
+It runs about $5 per month.

     ./gcloud-compute-instance-create.sh elixirconf elixirconf-www-01 elixirconf-net

-Connect to the new VM Instance (Your web server)
+## Connect to the new VM Instance (Your web server)

-  # Set a static IP if desired, by clicking on the instance
-  # name, click edit at the top of the page,
-  # change from ephemeral IP to static IP (create a name)
-  # save the changes
+Set a static IP if desired, by clicking on the instance name, click edit at the top of the page, change from ephemeral IP to static IP (create a name) save the changes

     # connect with gcloud to update project ssh metadata
     gcloud compute ssh "elixirconf-www-01" \
       --project "elixirconf" \
       --zone "us-central1-a"

-  # Until we set a domain for this machine, you can configure ~/.ssh/config
-  # edit ~/.ssh/config and add
+  Until we set a domain for this machine, you can configure ~/.ssh/config edit ~/.ssh/config and add

   Host ecw
     HostName <host-IP>